epam/Wilma/wilma-extras/bulkhead/README.md

 Important Settings
 ---------------------------------------
 Don't forget to **enable** the interceptors!
-Without that, the Bulkhead won't work properly (load to specific service cannot be measured).
+Without that, the Bulkhead won't work properly (the load of a specific service cannot be measured).

 REST Interface of Bulkhead plugin
 ---------------------------------